 Multiplying Tens, Hundreds and Thousands

-Information about the video Multiplying Tens, Hundreds and Thousands
+Basics on the topic Multiplying Tens, Hundreds and Thousands

-Now that you are familiar with the steps, let’s take a look at some examples of multiplication by 10, 100, and 1,000.
+Now that you are familiar with the theory, let’s take a look at some examples of multiplication by 10, 100, and 1,000.

 What happens to the digits when you multiply by 10?
 Here, we are multiplying four times ten.
 When multiplying by 10, the first step is to ignore the zeros.
 The second step is to find the product of the remaining numbers four and one, which is four.
 The third step is to add or annex a zero to our answer.
 When you multiply by 10, you add just one zero to the product because there is only one zero in the problem.
 The product of four times ten is forty.